ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-5-2.md

-Chapter 12: Managing Stress and Burnout in High-Pressure Environments
+Managing Stress and Burnout in High-Pressure Environments
 =====================================================================

 In this chapter, we will explore strategies for effectively managing stress and preventing burnout in high-pressure environments.
 We will discuss the importance of self-care, setting boundaries, and cultivating resilience to maintain well-being and keep moving forward even in the face of setbacks.